AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 **Clip Space**

 At the end of each vertex shader run, OpenGL expects the coordinates to be within a specific range and any coordinate that falls outside this ranged is clipped.
-Coordinates that are clipped and discarded, so the remaining coordinates will end up as fragments visible on your screen
+Coordinates that are clipped and discarded, so the remaining coordinates will end up as fragments visible on your screen.
+This is also where **clip space** gets its name from.

+Because specifying all the visible coordinates to be within -1.0 and 1.0 isn't really intuitive, we specify our own coordinate set to work in and convert